veertuinc/anklet/README.md

 For production, we recommend running a [redis cluster](https://redis.io/docs/latest/operate/oss_and_stack/reference/cluster-spec/) on infrastructure that is separate from your Anklet hosts and has guaranteed uptime.

 ### Plugin Setup and Usage Guides

+You can control the location plugins are stored on the host by setting the `plugins_path` in the `config.yml` file.
+If not set, it will default to `~/.config/anklet/plugins/`.

 #### Github Actions